I am assistant professor of philosophy of science at the Faculty of Philosophy of the University of Groningen and at University College Groningen.

 As a PhD student in physics I co-authored three papers on high-temperature superconductivity and its relation to anti-ferromagnetism in a simple model of fermions on a lattice, the so-called Hubbard model (see here for the final installment of the series).
 This work is based on a renormalization group approach to the development of which my physics PhD supervisor Christof Wetterich made decisive contributions.

-I am also passionate about trying to be a good and inspiring teacher -- my central role at University College Groningen (UCG).
-See here for some more personal information about me on the UCG website.
+I am also passionate about trying to be a good and inspiring teacher -- one of my central roles at University College Groningen (UCG).
+See here for some personal information about me on the UCG website.

 University College Groningen